MICA-MNI/LAMAReg/README.md

 ## Technical Implementation

-LaMAR's registration approach consists of three main steps:
+LAMAR's registration approach consists of three main steps:

 1. **Brain Parcellation**: SynthSeg generates contrast-agnostic parcellations of both the moving and fixed images.
 2. **Registration**: ANTs registers the parcellations using the SyNRA method (rigid + affine + SyN).